MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 #### Primary Key Violation on Delete

-If the record with same primary key was already deleted before, copy to Recycle Bin is ignored for the record.
-To enforce all deleted items are stored in Recycle Bin, you can set the `DoNotEnforcePrimaryKeyOrgSettingRecycleBin` setting using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](/power-platform/admin/environment-database-settings).
+If the record with same primary key was already deleted before, copy to recycle bin is ignored for the record.
+To enforce all deleted items are stored in recycle bin, you can set the `DoNotEnforcePrimaryKeyOrgSettingRecycleBin` setting using the [OrgDBOrgSettings tool for Microsoft Dynamics CRM](/power-platform/admin/environment-database-settings).

 After enabling this setting, you might receive the following error: